 - For the purpose of this clause 14 “Data Protection Legislation” shall mean the Data Protection Act 1998 or 2018, or any successor legislation and (for so long as and to the extent that the law of the European Union has legal effect in the UK) the General Data Protection Regulation (EU 2016/679).

 - Both parties acknowledge that they will comply with all applicable requirements of the Data Protection Legislation.
-Clause 15 is in addition to, and does not relieve, remove or replace, a party’s obligations under the Data Protection Legislation.
+This clause 15 is in addition to, and does not relieve, remove or replace, a party’s obligations under the Data Protection Legislation.

 - You acknowledge that for the purposes of the Data Protection Legislation, we are data controller and data processor (where Data Controller and Data Processor have the meanings given in the Data Protection Legislation).